jind5182/lumos-dataset/README.md

 # Introduction
-This data repository includes large-scale performance data of Hadoop and Spark applications on Alibaba Cloud, HUAWEI Cloud, Tencent Cloud and UCloud.
+This data repository includes large-scale performance data on Alibaba Cloud, HUAWEI Cloud and Tencent Cloud.
 Since performance varies with different inputs, our data includes multiple combinations of applications and inputs.
 We use workload to describe an application and its input.
-The workloads are extracted from HiBench.
+The workloads are extracted from HiBench and BigDataBench.

 ## VM Types